 Your doctor can thread a small, flexible tube called a catheter through the blood vessels in your arm, leg, chest, neck or other affected area through a small incision.
 In a procedure known as an angioplasty, a tiny balloon on the tip of the catheter is expanded inside your artery, widening a narrowed area.
 The catheter can also be used to place stents, which are spring-like tubes that keep your blood vessels open or reinforce an aneurysm.
 These minimally invasive procedures are often used to successfully treat many forms of cardiovascular disease, and can help prevent the need for open surgery.

 Many patients with cardiovascular disease have mild symptoms, or do not display any symptoms at all.
-In cases where blood flow is not significantly restricted, your doctor may recommend medications to help reduce your blood pressure or cholesterol, along with regular monitoring and heart-healthy lifestyle changes.
+In cases where blood flow is not significantly restricted, your doctor will recommend the best possible medications to help reduce your blood pressure or cholesterol, along with regular monitoring and heart-healthy lifestyle changes.

 Request an Appointment